kathyspark/js-course/README.md

 # JavaScript

-This repository is used to upload the files from the JavaScript course.
+This repository is meant to upload the files from the JavaScript course.